zoltantoth0409/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed Exports From Dynamic Data Lists Web
+### Removed Exports from Dynamic Data Lists Web
 - **Date:** 2017-Nov-27
 - **JIRA Ticket:** LPS-75778

 #### What changed?

 The `Dynamic Data Lists Web` module no longer exports the `com.liferay.dynamic.data.lists.web.asset` package.

 #### Who is affected?

-This change affects anyone who was using the `com.liferay.dynamic.data.lists.web.asset` package.
+This change affects anyone who is using the `com.liferay.dynamic.data.lists.web.asset` package.
 This particularly affects anyone using `com.liferay.dynamic.data.lists.web.asset.DDLRecordAssetRendererFactory` and casting the return `AssetRenderer` to `com.liferay.dynamic.data.lists.web.asset.DDLRecordAssetRenderer`.

 #### How should I update my code?

-There are no replacements for this package, you must remove all usages.
+There are no replacements for this package; you must remove all usages.
-`DDLRecordAssetRendererFactory` can still be used as an OSGi service, however you will no longer be able to cast the returned `AssetRenderer` to `DDLRecordAssetRenderer`.
+`DDLRecordAssetRendererFactory` can still be used as an OSGi service; however, you can no longer cast the returned `AssetRenderer` to `DDLRecordAssetRenderer`.

 #### Why was this change made?